 We woke up at 3 am to reach Annapurna Base Camp at Dawn.
 It was less than 2 hours away.
 Whilst, we were on our path to ABC before sunrise, we could see the mountain shining just in front of us, and the feeling you get moving towards that beautiful shining mountain is priceless.

-Gently, the sun rose, colouring the crests of the mountains.
+Gently, the sun rose, coloring the crests of the mountains.
 Then, the sky opened up, and the show began.
-We could see the Annapurna Range shining in front of us, whereas on the opposite side, we would see the pointed fishtail mountain Machapuchree Range.
+We could see the Annapurna Range shining in front of us, whereas, on the opposite side, we would see the pointed fishtail mountain Machapuchree Range.
 It just felt like huge peaks surrounded in all directions.

 After reaching Annapurna Base Camp, everyone was enjoying the stunning view and beauty of the place.
-Finally, after breakfasting we were ready to return.
+Finally, after breakfast, we were ready to return.

 We walked on and on until we reached Bamboo.